the-turing-way/the-turing-way/book/website/collaboration/ppie-events/ppie-events-schedules.md

 For example, Day 1 of a 3-Day event might schedule the majority of sessions focused on public engagement and lived experience, followed  Day 2 which could focus on technical workshops and other content.
 Alternatively, if your conference is online, consider choosing a repeating session time from 10 a.m. - 1 p.m. on all 3 days that could focus on lived experience content.

-This can promote the engagement and contributions of people with lived experience who volunteer their time to engage in research, as well as people with a lived experience that significantly impacts their energy levels.
+This can support the engagement and contributions of people with lived experience who volunteer their time to engage in research, as well as people with a lived experience that significantly impacts their energy levels.

-When deciding where in your schedule to plan relevant content, ensure that you work with, or ask people with lived experience from your specific audience what would work for them, instead of assuming and choosing times that are otherwise empty in the schedule.
+When deciding where in your schedule to plan content discussing PPIE, ensure that you work with, or ask people with lived experience from your specific audience what would work for them, instead of assuming and choosing times that are otherwise empty in the schedule.

 (cl-ppie-events-schedule-content)=
 ## Event Content: Planning for Engagement
 When identifying the content of your event, you should spend time identifying what type of content and sessions attendees with lived experience would be interested in, what "engagement" means for your specific event, and how you will ensure that attendees with lived experience are able to engage in your event.

 By clearly defining what engagement looks like, and also how to engage, your event will be more accessible to people with lived experience and also reduce potential barriers and anxieties for participants.

-However, all participants should be welcome at the entire event.
-It is likely that their levels of interest in various topics will vary between individuals.

 (cl-ppie-events-defining-engagement)=
 ### Defining Engagement for Your Event